 - Landlord Insurance information.
 Although you can’t recommend a landlord insurance policy, because you’re not a broker, you can always include a couple of brochures on policies that the landlord should consider.
 I used to include brochures to Terri Scheer and EBM.

 - Vacating checklist.
 If the landlord is current living in the property, and preparing to move out, you can include your tenant vacating checklist, to help them prepare appropriately as they move out.
 This also reminds the landlord that you uphold a certain standard when a tenant moves out of a property.
-The Rent Roll Starter Tool Box includes a copy of a Vacating Checklist.
+Members of The Content Club can access a copy of my Vacating Checklist.

 - Examples of advertising.
 To be able to clearly demonstrate exactly how you will advertise their property for lease, the simplest way is to show them.